mvancompernolle/TankBattle/README.md

 will update each client, sending everyone a new snapshot of the current state of their tank.
 Its codebase is compiled against _Unity3D v5.3.2f1_.

-TankBattle-net contains the basic networking library for sending commands to the server and receiving state updates from the server.
+TankBattle-net contains the basic C++ networking library for sending commands to the server and receiving state updates from the server.
 Under the hood, the library wraps dyad, a C library for handling TCP sockets.